faizafj/resturauntWebsite/README.md

-This template is to be used when developing a Single Page Application connected to a REST Web API.This

-There are two directories:
+There are two directories within this project:

 1. The **api** directory contains the code for the REST Web API.
 2. The **spa** directory contains the front-end code.

-Project settings: make sure **protect dynamic ports** is switched off.

 # Getting Started